-California Labor Code § 98.6 LC provides whistleblower protection to employees who report their employers’ wage and hour violations.
-Employers who retaliate or discriminate against whistleblowers face a $10,000 civil penalty.
+California Labor Code § 98.6 LC provides you whistleblower protection if you report your employers’ wage and hour violations.
+Employers who retaliate or discriminate against you for whistleblowing face a $10,000 civil penalty.

-California Labor Code 98.6 LC prohibits employers from retaliating or discriminating against employees who exercise their rights, such as:
+California Labor Code 98.6 LC prohibits employers from retaliating or discriminating against you for exercising such rights as:

-- asking for payment of wages that are due to them,
+- asking for payment of wages that are due to you,

 - reporting wage and hour violations to the Labor Commissioner, or